paldhous/ucb/2017/dataviz/md_raw/class14.md

   scale_x_continuous(labels = dollar) +
   scale_color_brewer(name = "", palette = "Set2") +
   theme(legend.position=c(0.8,0.4))

 # run in the viewer
-gg_animate(nations_tween_chart, title_frame = FALSE, interval = 0.05)
+gganimate(nations_tween_chart, title_frame = FALSE, interval = 0.05)
 ```
 This should be the result:

 ![](./img/nations2.gif)

-Notice that the `gg_animate()` function this time includes `title_frame = FALSE`, which prevents the frame number being shown on each chart.
+Notice that the `gganimate` function this time includes `title_frame = FALSE`, which prevents the frame number being shown on each chart.
 In practice, you would want to display the year on each frame, rather than the frame numbers, which are not informative in this case.

 This is best done with ImageMagick.
 So rather than using **gganimate**, after creating the tweened data frame `nations_tween` and joining to the original data, you might instead generate individual image files for each frame using a loop, and then annotate each one.